MIPS 2019: What You Should Know for Successful Reporting

 A Successful Reporting Period

 While the 2019 Reporting Period may be the most challenging to date, CMS continues to assist clinicians, groups and virtual groups participate to the best of their abilities.
-To learn more about these services, visit the Quality Payment Program website here.
-To learn more the changes listed above, visit the CMS website here.
-For information on technology, education and support through our Registry partner Alpha II, visit our website here.
+To learn more about these services, visit the Quality Payment Program website.
+To learn more the changes listed above, visit the CMS website.
+And visit our Registry partner Alpha II page for information on technology, education and support.